 I’ve already told you how Marie-Eve from Eurotriptips claimed that the Sweet Couture Cake Boutique’s cupcakes are the best.
 Well, of course I had looked up there address and there just happened to be a Sweet Couture at Covent Garden.

-Still full from the afternoon tea we just had (and the burgers before that), I decided to get my cupcake as take-away.
+Still full from the afternoon tea we just had (and the burgers before that, and the dumplings at Borough Market before that), I decided to get my cupcake as take-away.
 Which one did I have?
 I chose this famous red velvet cupcake.

 Was it good?